 - Pensioners will be able to trade in their annuities for cash pots, with the 55% tax charge abolished and tax applied at the marginal rate.

-for high earners the reduction in the lifetime allowance isn’t good news, but the Chancellor said that it will only affect about 4% of tax-payers.
-Using your pension allowance is a good tax-saving device, but in terms of whether to choose property, ISAs, pensions or annuities make no rash decisions: take a look at our blog
+Comment: for high earners the reduction in the lifetime allowance isn’t good news, but the Chancellor said that it will only affect about 4% of tax-payers.
+Using your pension allowance is a good tax-saving device, but in terms of whether to choose property, ISAs, pensions or annuities make no rash decisions: take a look at our blog, think carefully about your options, and always get expert advice.

 New personal savings allowance